Do you have a marketing campaign budget for your small business?

 These people are amplifiers.
 They’re creatives.
 They can take an idea that you shared via your social media or a blog post and expand on it.
 They’re one of the best types of users to connect with on social media as a marketing tactic.

 ii).
 BFF’s: They’re strong influencers of people that they know personally.
-This means that they spend time relating with their own audience (e.g., fans, customers and friends).
+This means that they spend time relating to their own audience (e.g., fans, customers and friends).

 They can work for or against you when it comes to brand awareness.
 When they share great content with their fans, you’ll get new business.
-On the other hand, if they happen to share negative stories about your brand, you’ll be in a serious mess and will nee to clean up your name with savvy reputation management.
+On the other hand, if they happen to share negative stories about your brand, you’ll be in a serious mess and will need to clean up your name with savvy reputation management.
 And that’s a whole different challenge.

 iii).
 Scout’s Honor: These people have earned the trust of their massive audiences on social media networks.